Are you telling stories?

 - Your patients, cases and clients – and how well you care for them

 - Your offer – and why its better than any other for the candidate

-…and coming in a close 5th is your location, especially if it is regional or international – what makes it ideal for potential candidates.
+…and coming in a close 5th is more about your location, be it urban, regional or international – what makes it ideal for potential candidates.

-Now that you are armed with these essential elements, let’s consider the key components in creating a great recruitment story, with a hat tip to Aaron Sorkin.
+Now that you are armed with the above essential elements, let’s consider the key components in creating a great recruitment story, with a hat tip to Aaron Sorkin.

 - Stories evoke emotion – they captivate, they draw you in, they connect with their readers and they are memorable.
 They are seldom about facts or features and more about creating experiences and excitement

-- Stories have villains – you may not need to go there but alluding corporate monsters or small practice shortcomings may be worth a brief comment depending on your culture
+- Stories have villains – you may not need to go there but alluding corporate monsters or small practice shortcomings may be worth a brief comment depending on your situation

 - Stories create engagement – they enable you to become engrossed with the characters and take you on an aspirational journey